TrisMatt20/TrisMatt20/README.md

 ## 👋 Hi there!
 I'm Tristan Matthew Matencio, a passionate **3rd-year Information Technology student** at the Polytechnic University of the Philippines, Sto.
 Tomas Campus.
-I specialize in **database administration** and **backend development**, with a commitment to designing secure, efficient, and scalable systems that meet real-world business and technology needs.
+I specialize in *Full-Stack Web Development* with a forte in **backend development** with a commitment to create programs/system that work.

 ## 🛠️ Tech Stack
 ### 🚀 Advanced